 Students must complete all MPH core course requirements: one course each in the five core knowledge areas as well as one research methods course, one course on health care budgeting and management and the Applied Learning Experience (ALE).
 The ALE requires students to synthesize knowledge acquired in coursework and apply it to a public health project of their own design involving at least 160 hours of practicum work.
 Remaining course credits are earned through completion of concentration specific requirements and additional electives.
-A total of 42 credits, nine of which are earned after completion of the bachelor degree, are required.
+A total of 42 credits, 30 of which are earned after completion of the bachelor degree, are required.

 Additionally, MPH students must complete a mandatory Career Planning Course (CPC) which is designed to ensure that students gain the skills and confidence to promote themselves effectively in job searches and throughout their careers.
 Learn more about the CPC.

 Students can apply for the Bachelor’s/MPH dual degree program no earlier than the fall of their junior year (September 5th), and no later than July 15th of their senior year.
 Junior and senior year applicants are urged to seek academic advising as early as possible.
 In unusual cases, a later application will be considered.
 Students are not required to submit an application fee or GRE scores.

 This program is only open to Tufts undergraduates.

 - The earliest that you can apply is the first semester of your junior year.

 - The latest that you can apply is July 15th before your senior year.